Media strategy for

 From the people I've worked with.

-Verticals I've worked across.
+Brands I've worked with.

 Let's talk.